How to Evidence Enablement Outcomes in Supported Living Bids

 - Proactive strategies — routines, sensory supports, communication tools.

-- Trend impact — reductions in incident frequency, duration, or intensity.
+- Trend impact — reductions in frequency, duration, intensity, or restrictive practice.

-Tender example line: “Following functional analysis and the introduction of visual schedules, incidents of behaviours that can challenge reduced by 70% over six months; restrictive practices reduced to zero for 18 consecutive weeks.”
+Tender example line: “Following functional analysis and visual schedules, behaviours that can challenge reduced by 70% over six months; restrictive practice reduced to zero for 18 consecutive weeks, verified by incident trend review and observation.”

 🧩 From Hours Delivered to Outcomes Achieved

-One of the most common lost marks is telling the story of “inputs” (hours, visits, prompts) rather than “impact.”
-Shift language using this pattern:
+One of the most common lost marks is telling the story of inputs (hours, prompts) instead of impact.
+Use this conversion pattern in every answer:

 - Before: “We provide 2:1 staffing at peak times to ensure safety.”

-- After: “Through structured desensitisation and communication coaching, we safely reduced from 2:1 to 1:1 at peak times over 12 weeks — increasing autonomy and improving access to community activities.”
+- After: “Through structured desensitisation, communication coaching and prompt fading, we safely reduced peak support from 2:1 to 1:1 within 12 weeks — increasing autonomy and widening community access.”

 🧭 The Outcomes Ladder (use it everywhere)

-- Awareness — person is introduced to a new activity/skill with modelling.
+- Awareness — introduced to a new activity/skill with modelling.

-- Assisted Practice — person completes steps with prompts/aids.
+- Assisted Practice — completes steps with prompts/aids.

 - Guided Independence — prompts reduce; errors used for learning.